ForWarZz/davey_lifeguard_ha/README.md

 ![Real-time Sensors in Home Assistant](ressources/sensors.png)

-### ✅ Equipment Status and Diagnostics:
+### Equipment Status and Diagnostics
+Stay informed about your system's health:
-* Connection status of various probes (temperature, pH, ORP, salt)
+* Connection status of all probes
-* Device status
+* Overall device status
-* Error detection (flow, ORP, pH, salt)
+* Detection of common errors (flow, ORP, pH, salt)

 ![Equipment Diagnostics in Home Assistant](ressources/diagnostic.png)

-### 🛠️ Equipment Control (via Home Assistant entities):
+### Equipment Control
-* Activation/deactivation of **operating modes**: manual, boost
+Manage essential pool functions directly from Home Assistant:
+* Activate/deactivate operating modes (manual, boost)
-* Selection of the **pH setpoint**
+* Set the desired pH level
-* Selection of the **ORP setpoint**
+* Set the desired ORP level
-* Adjustment of the **VSD pump speed**
+* Adjust the VSD pump speed

 ![Equipment Control in Home Assistant](ressources/control.png)

-## 🛠️ Technical Architecture:
+## Technical Overview

-* Utilizes a `DataUpdateCoordinator` to centralize API requests and synchronize entities.
+* Leverages Home Assistant's `DataUpdateCoordinator` for efficient data retrieval.
-* Communication with the Davey cloud API (no local access).
+* Communicates with the Davey cloud API (local access is currently unavailable).
-* Authentication via token / refresh token, stored in `config_entry`.
+* Secure authentication using tokens and refresh tokens via `config_entry`.
-* Grouped and optimized API requests using `asyncio.gather`.
+* Optimized API requests using `asyncio.gather`.
-* Use of `translations` to manage names based on the user's language.
+* Supports both English and French, with dynamic entity naming based on your language preference.
-* Organization of entities by type: `sensor`, `binary_sensor`, `switch`, `select`.
+* Organizes entities logically as `sensor`, `binary_sensor`, `switch`, and `select` components.
-* Multilingual support (fr, en).
+* **UI-first integration**: Configuration is done entirely through the Home Assistant UI, no YAML editing required.
+* Compatible with Home Assistant version 2023.x and later.

-## 🌍 Target Audience:
+## Target Audience

+This integration is primarily intended for:

-* Home Assistant users who own a **Davey Lifeguard system**.
+* Home Assistant users who own a Davey Lifeguard system.
-* Home automation administrators looking to centralize their pool management.
+* Individuals seeking to integrate their pool management into their smart home ecosystem.
-* Developers interested in improving the integration or contributing.
+* Developers interested in contributing to the project's growth.

-## 🚧 Project Status:
+## Project Status

-* ✅ First functional version
+* ✅ First functional version released.
-* 💡 Under development
+* 🚧 Currently under active development.
-* ✅ Already successfully tested on a real Davey Lifeguard system
+* ✅ Successfully tested with a real Davey Lifeguard system.

-## 📝 Technical Specifications & Remarks:
-* Requires Home Assistant ≥ 2023.x
-* **UI-first** integration: no YAML configuration is necessary.
-* The integration relies on the official API used by the Davey mobile application.
-* ⚠️ **No local access currently possible**: depends on the Davey cloud.

-## 💾 Installation:
+## Installation

-There are two ways to install this integration: via HACS (recommended) or manually.
+You can install this integration using either HACS (recommended) or a manual approach.

-### Installation via HACS (Home Assistant Community Store):
+### Installation via HACS (Home Assistant Community Store)

-If you have HACS installed, you can easily add this integration as a custom repository and install it:

-1.  **Ensure HACS is installed.** If you don't have HACS, follow the installation guide here: [https://hacs.xyz/docs/installation](https://hacs.xyz/docs/installation).
+1.  **Ensure HACS is installed.** If not, please follow the official installation guide: [https://hacs.xyz/docs/installation](https://hacs.xyz/docs/installation).
 2.  **Add this repository as a custom repository in HACS:**
-    * In Home Assistant, navigate to "HACS" in the sidebar.
+    * Navigate to "HACS" in the Home Assistant sidebar.
-    * Click on "Integrations".
+    * Go to "Integrations".
     * Click the three dots (`...`) in the top right corner and select "Custom repositories".
     * In the "Add custom repository" dialog:
         * **Repository:** `https://github.com/ForWarZz/davey_lifeguard_ha`
         * **Category:** Integration
         * Click "Add".
 3.  **Install the "Davey Lifeguard" integration:**
     * After adding the repository, close the "Custom repositories" dialog.
-    * Click the "+" button in the bottom right corner of the HACS Integrations page ("Explore & add repositories").
+    * Click the "+" button at the bottom right of the HACS Integrations page ("Explore & add repositories").
     * Search for "Davey Lifeguard" and click on it.
-    * Click the "Download" button.
+    * Click "Download".
 4.  **Restart your Home Assistant server.**
 5.  **Configure the integration:**
-    * After the restart, go to "Settings" > "Devices & Services".
+    * After restarting, go to "Settings" > "Devices & Services".
-    * Click the "+ Add Integration" button in the bottom right corner.
+    * Click "+ Add Integration" in the bottom right corner.
-    * Search for "Davey Lifeguard" and click on it.
+    * Search for "Davey Lifeguard" and click to configure.
-    * Follow the on-screen instructions to enter your Davey Lifeguard account credentials (likely the email and password used for the Davey mobile app).
+    * Follow the on-screen prompts to enter your Davey Lifeguard account credentials.

-### Manual Installation (Alternative):
+### Manual Installation

-1.  **Access your Home Assistant configuration directory.** This is the directory where your `configuration.yaml` file is located.
+1.  **Access your Home Assistant configuration directory.**

-2.  **Create a new directory named `custom_components`** within your configuration directory if it doesn't already exist.
+2.  **Create a `custom_components` directory** if it doesn't exist.

-3.  **Inside the `custom_components` directory, create another new directory named `davey_lifeguard`.**
+3.  **Inside `custom_components`, create a directory named `davey_lifeguard`.**

-4.  **Download the files for this integration** from the repository and place them inside the `custom_components/davey_lifeguard/` directory.
-The file structure should look like this:
+4.  **Download the integration files** from the repository and place them in the `custom_components/davey_lifeguard/` directory.
     ```
     <your_config_directory>/
     └── custom_components/